BrentAIICT/MSSA-SCA/PowerShellTraining/EarlyPowerShellQuiz.md

     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>

-    ```PowerShell
+    ```
-    # Look for the information directly after the Parameter name "ComputerName"
+    Look for the information directly after the Parameter name "ComputerName"

     -ComputerName <System.String[]>

-    # String is the answer, also note that String has a [] at the end which menas that
+    "String" is the answer, also note that String has "[]" at the end which menas that
-    # This parameter can accept many strings as an array of strings
+    This parameter can accept one or more strings as an array of strings
     ```
     </Strong></details>